AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ## Results

-By following the infromation given in the Methods section, the subteam compiled a list of data for each test.
+By following the infromation given in the Methods section, the subteam compiled tables of data for each test.
 The results are organized into tables and further information can be found in the Analysis Section.

 ### Determining Porosity of Sand